fscorrupt/Posterizarr/README.md

     <summary>ApiPart:</summary>
     <br>

-    - `tvdbapi`: Your TVDB project API key.
+    - `tvdbapi`: Your TVDB Project API key.
-    - `tmdbtoken`: Your TMDB token.
+    - `tmdbtoken`: Your TMDB API Read Access Token.
     - `FanartTvAPIKey`: Your Fanart personal API key.
-    - `PlexToken`: Leave empty if not applicable.
+    - `PlexToken`: Your Plex token (Leave empty if not applicable).
     - `FavProvider`: Set your preferred provider (default is `tmdb`).
     - `PreferedLanguageOrder`: Specify language preferences.
 Default is `xx,en,de` (`xx` is Textless).
 Example configurations can be found in the config file.
 2-digit language codes can be found here: [ISO 3166-1 Lang Codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
     </details>